trumanpurnell/trumanpurnell.github.io/index.md

 # Portfolio

-Here I present a few of the applications I've created over the past few years.
+Here I present a few of the applications I've created over past few years.
 Again, we find many a visualization tools, compilers, tensor libraries and Deep Learning demos.
 I truly seek to understand the concepts and principles beneath the mathematics and industry tools.
 Everything here is built from scratch.

 ## Cow